-As opposed to the traditional hierarchical structure, we work from a “flat” organizational structure, which facilitates the opportunity for participation by all team members in the company’s operations, including strategic planning, profit sharing and company ownership.
+As opposed to the traditional hierarchical structure, we work from a “flat” organizational structure, which facilitates the opportunity for participation by all team members in the company’s operations, including strategic planning.

 Externally, we believe that we have an obligation to improve the well-being of the communities in which we operate.
 We support a wide variety to community initiatives and organizations, chosen by our team, through our annual donation of a pre-determined percentage of our corporate revenues.
 In addition, we encourage our team to volunteer with local non-profit organizations of their choice through paid volunteer opportunities.

 We are a growing team of more than 40 competent professionals focused on providing responsive and valuable service.
 While often multi-disciplinary in experience and expertise, our team is comprised of a diverse group of individuals including planners, engineers, hydrogeologists, ecologists, geotechnologists, laboratory analysts, sustainability specialists, construction control inspectors, GIS and drafting specialists, surveyors, community development specialists, technologists, and technicians.

 General Manager, Michael S. Jacobs, BComm

 Michael S. Jacobs, BComm